-My journey in doing Black family history began as a New Year’s resolution in 1976 got me started doing genealogy.
-A phone conversation shortly afterwards with my Great-Aunt Clara fanned the flame and well frankly – I’ve been hot on the trail ever since making discoveries that constantly challenge who I really think I am as person in America.
+My journey in doing Black family history began as a New Year’s resolution in 1976, the bi-centennial of the United States.
+A phone conversation shortly afterwards with my then 81-year-old Great-Aunt Clara fanned the flame and well frankly – I’ve been hot on the trail ever since making discoveries that constantly challenge who I really think I am as person in America.